 - 8. Understand the Internship Coordinator and the organization must give permission to terminate the internship. - 9.
-Complete all WCPSS internship credit requirements. - 10.
+Understand that I must complete a minimum of 120 hours to receive internship credit. - 10.
+Complete ALL WCPSS internship credit requirements. - 11.
 Abide by any regulations, practices, and procedures of the Wake County Public School System and the Wake County Public School System Internship Program.